Southern SATIS Rule and Regulations

 Meetings should be conducted under the laws of the International Association of Athletic Federations (IAAF) in conjunction with Athletics Australia, except as hereinafter stated.

-Competitors may only participate in one age group, however in SATIS carnivals where and only when, a particular event is not available in any age group, a competitor may participate in the next higher age group where the event occurs without it precluding him/her from participating in other events of their own age group.
+Competitors may only participate in one age group, however in SATIS carnivals where and only when, a particular event is not available in any age group, a competitor may participate in the next higher age group where the event occurs without it precluding him/her from participate in other events of their own age group.

 a.
 Athletes must compete in their school’s prescribed sports uniform.
 Accepted school caps may be worn while competing but must be worn in the accepted manner i.e. Peak to the front.
 Failure to comply will result in either: